Pain medication

 Living with neuropathic pain

-Neuropathic agents are intended for medium-term to long-term use.
-If you have been prescribed them in hospital, or in outpatient clinic, your pain specialist or your GP will continue to manage the dose of the medication.
+Neuropathic agents are for medium-term to long-term use.
+Your hospital or outpatient clinic may have prescribed them to you.
+If so, your pain specialist or GP will continue to manage the medication dose.

-There are other classes of medication that are sometimes used in the management of pain.
+There are other classes of medication that we sometimes use to manage your pain.

 Ketamine infusion therapy

-Ketamine is a complex medication that is commonly used in both post-operative acute pain and more persistent cancer pain.
-It is a strong pain-relieving medication that works by targeting pain-sensing nerves, interrupting their pain signals to the brain.
-When given continuously via an intravenous infusion, it resets these pain signals altogether, which means that there are longer lasting benefits even after the infusion is stopped.
+Ketamine is a complex medication.
+We use it for post-operative acute pain and more persistent cancer pain.
+It is a strong pain-relieving medication.
+It works by targeting pain-sensing nerves, interrupting their pain signals to the brain.
+It resets these pain signals altogether when we give it via an intravenous infusion.
+This means that there are longer lasting benefits even after we stop the infusion.